 Overall, OKRs perform a particular function that creates engagement and alignment between measurable marketing goals.

-Best 7 Marketing Goals Examples
+List of the Best 10 Marketing Goals Examples

 Further in the article, you’ll have a chance to get acquainted with the key marketing goals any brand should set.
 Generally speaking, they’re mostly focused on making a profit, the goal that is at the heart of most marketing strategies.